hbyxyan/gpt-researcher/docs/docs/gpt-researcher/llms/llms.md

 # Configure LLM

-As described in the [introduction](/docs/gpt-researcher/gptr/config), the default LLM and embedding is OpenAI due to its superior performance and speed.
+As described in the [introduction](/docs/gpt-researcher/gptr/config), the default LLM and embedding now use Dashscope's Qwen models for strong performance and speed.
 With that said, GPT Researcher supports various open/closed source LLMs and embeddings, and you can easily switch between them by updating the `SMART_LLM`, `FAST_LLM` and `EMBEDDING` env variables.
 You might also need to include the provider API key and corresponding configuration params.

 Current supported LLMs are `openai`, `anthropic`, `azure_openai`, `cohere`, `google_vertexai`, `google_genai`, `fireworks`, `ollama`, `together`, `mistralai`, `huggingface`, `groq`, `bedrock` and `litellm`.